 The best tubeless setups have a precise fit between the rim and tyre, and will require nothing more than a regular floor pump to pressurise the system.
 However, not all setups are the same, and sometimes the use of a regular floor pump to seat a tubeless tyre can be exhausting – or futile.

-An air compressor used to be the secret weapon for tubeless installs, but recent years has seen an influx of tubeless pumps and inflator canisters hit the market.
+An air compressor used to be the secret weapon for tubeless installs, and remains the top pick for absolute ease.
+You’ll need a suitable tyre inflator to go with the air compressor.
+While air compressors are great, recent years have seen an influx of more attainable tubeless pumps and inflator canisters hit the market.

 There are many tips and tricks here.
 Try these in order.